School/Faculty/Institute Faculty of Engineering

 Registration Restrictions Only Undergraduate Students

-Overall Educational Objective To learn fundamentals of computer programming, how to design and implement computer algorithms to solve basic engineering problems in Java programming language.
+Overall Educational Objective To learn fundamentals of computer programming, how to design and implement computer algorithms to solve basic engineering problems in Python programming language.

 Course Description This course provides a comprehensive understanding of computer programming.
 The following topics are covered: Fundamentals of computers and computer programming; variables and data types; control flow and conditionals; functions; loops; methods and debugging; single and multi-dimensional arrays.